Frijol/climate-change/GLOSSARY.md

 advanced metering infrastructure "commonly defined as an integrated network of smart meters, communication networks, and data management systems, which has the potential to transform how utilities, customers, and third-party providers manage electricity generation, delivery, and use" [Girouard]

 ## ancillary services
-in the context of the electrical grid, services which support the trade of electricity, useful primarily for their potential to deliver a needed resource to the grid on request, quantifiable by their ability to respond when needed [Kirschen, 106][Kirschen]
+in the context of the electrical grid, services which support the trade of electricity, useful primarily for their potential to deliver a needed resource to the grid on request, quantifiable by their ability to respond when needed [Kirschen, 106][Kirschen].
+Any services in addition to the provision of energy to meet load [CPUC, 14][CPUC].

 ## aneutronic
 producing no neutrons